makyo/florilegium.ink/content/the-margin-of-the-terrifying.md

 as one gradually acquires a sense of eternity.—<br>
 But the living always make the mistake of too sharp a distinction. <details><summary>[Note]</summary>

 See Rilke p.
 17
 "Remembering is the opposite of dismembering," I was told, and then I was off to the races.
 "The danger in ceaseless memorialization is just how close it lies to idolatry.
-To elevate the dead to such a status as false god (for what being that is limited to the perfection of memory is not false?) is to ceaselessly perfect the imperfectable," I wrote in *Mitzvot* (*Mitzvot* p 71) *–Slow Hours*</details>
+To elevate the dead to such a status as false god (for what being that is limited to the perfection of memory is not false?) is to ceaselessly perfect the imperfectable," I wrote in *Mitzvot* (*Mitzvot* p 71) *–Rye*</details>
 </blockquote>

 I hold in tension within myself the idea that the only way out is through — through to the void, through that narrow gate, through to darkness — and just how unfair it would be of me to choose that.